eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 <details>
   <Summary>SeleniumLibrary</summary>

-By default SeleniumLibrary opens a browser in headful state.
+By default, SeleniumLibrary opens a browser in headful state.
 This is good while developing, but when running in CI, opening and closing browser windows take a lot of time, so they could/should be run in headless state.
 This is easy to accomplish with the command line parameter `--variable BROWSER:headlessfirefox` (or `headlesschrome`, provided that you have a variable called `BROWSER`).
 Although using the command line parameter is preferred,